svkucheryavski/svelte-plots-basic/README.md

 ## News

-New release (v.
+New major release (v.
 2.0.0) introduces many breaking changes as the library was completely re-written.
 If you use previous versions of `svelte-plots-basic` in your projects, and do not want to change anything, stick to the latest 1.x.x version (v.
 1.1.4).

+### 2.1.0

+* Added new elements, `Heatmap` and `ColormapLegend`.
+* Improvements to tick labels, in particular if values are too small (< 0.01) or too large (>99) the values are adjusted and a common factor is shown at the end of axis.
+This is applied only to automatic ticks, manually provided ticks and tick labels are shown as is.
+* Small improvements and bug fixes.

 ## Description